CatoYang/VTM-Shanghai/Sessions/S3 - The Shanghai Club.md

-Pre-session - Rebuilding characters
-#S3

 [[Xu Wen Jie]] the wight.
 Flees and runs out of the window.
 During the chase, something intercepts him.
-A halberd swings out and hits him out.
-A blue man then proceeds to commit battery and take out the wight.
+A halberd swings out and hits him out. [[Zhang]] then proceeds to commit battery on the wight sending it into torpor

-White haired old man jumped off the roof and the blue man threw the wight to us.
+White haired old man jumped off the roof and [[Zhang]] threw the wight to us.
 They speak shanghai-nese.
 They are from the Iron Claw (eagle claw association) They told zhou "when you are tired of their lies come speak with us"